Understanding Your Child's Toileting Behaviors with Pediatric Pelvic Floor Therapy: Overactive vs. Underactive Bladder

 What is it?

-Underactive bladder means the bladder does not empty often enough or completely.
+Underactive bladder activity means the bladder does not empty often enough or completely.
 Some children may not feel or respond to the urge to go, which can lead to overstretching of the bladder muscles (called the detrusor muscle) over time.

 Common signs?